 All of these things are important regardless of the circumstances in which a business may be operating, but the COVID-19 pandemic has definitely caused the demand for cloud solutions – along with their privacy options – to escalate rapidly.

-The cloud in the time of COVID-19
+The cloud security in the time of COVID-19 and after

 This absolutely unprecedented shift in the external environment has forced many companies to accelerate their digital transformation processes, so that they maintain their position in the market and are prepared for future emergencies.
 Naturally, interest in leveraging the cloud has accelerated as well.
-More companies have started working remotely, using more tools for remote collaboration and demanding cloud infrastructure for data storage and transfer – in order to strengthen their security and operate more efficiently.
+More companies have started working remotely, using more tools for remote collaboration and demanding cloud infrastructure for data storage and transfer, in order to strengthen their security and operate more efficiently.

 Multicloud strategies involve choosing multiple cloud providers (this includes, for example, a hybrid cloud strategy – using both public and private solutions).
 The main challenge here is in how to securely and efficiently manage data and workflows across different clouds.
 And this is connected to the next big topic that is gaining traction these days – federated security.
-This model not only lets you separate the service that a client is accessing from the procedures associated with authentication and authorization, but also allows you to securely collaborate across multiple networks and systems.
+This model not only lets you separate the service that a client is accessing from the procedures associated with authentication and authorisation, but also allows you to securely collaborate across multiple networks and systems.

 And last but not least, there are distributed DevOps strategies that support all of the above.
 DevOps improves performance in remote, heterogeneous environments – especially when scaling up.
 They support automation and flexible collaboration, and take care of processes and concepts that make software better and more reliable.